The season, day by dayback to calendar

 Libretto by Francesco Maria Piave, based on Ángel de Saavedra's play Don Alvaro o La fuerza del sino (1835)

 First performed November 10 1862, Bolschoi Theatre, St. Petersburg

-Sung in Italian with German and English surtitles. ca. 3hrs 15 mins, including one interval
+Sung in Italian with German & English surtitles. c.
+3hrs 15 mins, including interval

 Introduction, in German, in the Holzfoyer 30 minutes before performances begin